microsoft/project-rome/Project Rome for Android/how-to guides/launch-a-remote-app-android.md

 Remote launch is achieved by sending a Uniform Resource Identifier (URI) from one device to another.
 A URI specifies a *scheme*, which determines which app(s) can handle its information.
 See [Launch the default app for a URI](https://msdn.microsoft.com/en-us/windows/uwp/launch-resume/launch-default-app) for information on using URIs to launch Windows apps.

-## Initial setup for remote systems functionality
+## Initial setup for Remote Systems functionality

 Before implementing device discovery and connectivity, there are a few steps you'll need to take to give your Android app the capability to connect to remote Windows devices.